lac-dcc/lif/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # Project Líf
-The goal of this project is the development of a technique that transforms a function into a version of it that is invariant.
+The goal of this project is the development of a technique that transforms a function into a version of it that is time and memory invariant.
 This property ensures that the set of instructions executed will always be the same regardless of the inputs.
-As a consequence, the execution time of the said function will be constant.
-Such transformation method could be used, for example, to mitigate possible timing side-channel leaks on cryptography libraries.
+As a consequence, the execution time of said function will be constant.
+Such transformation method eliminates side-channels in implementations of cryptography.

 This repository is split into two folders described above: